jacobkap/crimebythenumbers/docs/graphing-2.md

 #> 6 2015-06-01    65
 ```

 Since we now have a variable that shows for each month the number of people killed, we can graph this new dataset.
-We'll use the same process as earlier but our dataset is now `monthly_shootings` instead of `shootings` and the x-axis variable is "month_year" instead of "date".
+We'll use the same process as earlier but our data set is now `monthly_shootings` instead of `shootings` and the x-axis variable is "month_year" instead of "date".

 ```r